Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Related Work

-Within model-based RL \citep{mbrl-sem-comparison}, recent works have achieved remarkable sample efficiency by learning large ensembles of dynamic models for better predictions \citep{handful-of-trials, POPLIN, mbpo}.
+Within model-based RL, recent works have achieved remarkable sample efficiency by learning large ensembles of dynamic models for better predictions \citep{handful-of-trials, POPLIN, mbpo}.
 In the model-free framework, prior works used large critic ensembles for more diverse scopes. \citet{average-dqn} proposed to build an ensemble using several past versions of the value network to reduce the magnitude of the TD-target's bias.
-Moreover, \citet{maxmin-q-learning} introduced a sampling procedure for the critic's ensemble predictions to regulate underestimation in the TD-targets.
-Their work was later extended to the continuous setting by \citet{redq}, which showed that large ensembles combined with a high update-to-data ratio enable to outperform the sample efficiency of contemporary model-based methods.
-Ensembling has also been used to achieve better exploration following the principle of optimism in the face of uncertainty \citep{optadv-justOrig} in both discrete \citep{boot-dqn, boot-dqn-ucb} and continuous settings \citep{optadv-OAC}. \citet{sunrise} further showed the effectiveness of combining several of these strategies in a unified framework.
+Moreover, \citet{maxmin-q-learning} showed that different sampling procedures for the critic's ensemble predictions can regulate underestimation bias.
+Their work was extended to the continuous setting by \citet{redq}, which showed that large ensembles combined with a high update-to-data ratio can outperform the sample efficiency of contemporary model-based methods.
+Ensembling has also been used to achieve better exploration following the optimism in the face of uncertainty principle in both discrete \citep{boot-dqn-ucb} and continuous settings \citep{optadv-OAC}.
+In addition to these advantages, we show that GPL can further exploit large ensembles to better estimate and learn to counteract bias.

-In the same spirit as this work, multiple prior methods attempted to learn components and parameters of underlying RL algorithms.
-Several works have approached this problem by utilizing expensive meta-learning strategies to obtain new learning objectives based on the multi-task performance from low-computation environments \citep{autoRL-1meta, autoRL0meta, autoRL1meta, autoRL2meta}.
-More related to our work, \citet{top} recently proposed to use an adaptive binary controller that switches on or off a bias correction penalty for the TD-targets.
-In particular, they treat the controller optimization task as a multi-armed bandit problem performed throughout different training iterations to maximize immediate performance improvements.
-Instead, \textit{GPL} makes effective use of dual gradient descent to minimize bias directly, similarly to how \citet{sac-alg} learns the exploration temperature parameter based on a target entropy value in the \textit{Soft Actor-Critic (SAC)} algorithm \citep{sac}.
+In the same spirit as this work, multiple prior methods attempted to learn the components and parameters of underlying RL algorithms.
+Several works have approached this problem by utilizing expensive meta-learning strategies to obtain new learning objectives based on the multi-task performance from low-computation environments \citep{autoRL0meta, autoRL1meta, autoRL-1meta}.
+More related to our method, \textit{Tactical Optimism and Pessimism} \citep{top} introduced the concept of adapting a bias penalty online.
+Together with similar later work \citep{autoTQC}, they proposed step-wise updates to the bias correction parameters based on the performance of recent trajectories.
+Instead, GPL proposes a new method to precisely estimate bias and reduce its magnitude via dual gradient descent.
+We provide a direct empirical comparison and further motivate the advantages of our approach in App.~\ref{appsub:alt_opt_beta}.